-In Online Dating, Men Are Most Desirable at 50, Women at 18
+Dude, She’s (Exactly 25 Percent) Out of Your League

 In the new study, published Wednesday in the journal Science Advances, Bruch and her colleagues analyzed thousands of messages exchanged on a “popular, free online-dating service” between more than 186,000 straight men and women.
 They looked only at four metro areas—New York, Boston, Chicago, and Seattle—and only at messages from January 2014.

-Imagine for a second that you are one of the users whom Bruch and her colleagues studied—in fact, imagine that you are a very desirable user.
+Imagine for a second that you are one of the users Bruch and her colleagues studied—in fact, imagine that you are a very desirable user.
 Your specific desirability rank would have been generated by two figures: whether other desirable people contacted you, and whether other desirable people responded when you contacted them.
 If you contacted a much less desirable person, their desirability score would rise; if they contacted you and you replied, then your score would fall.

 The team had to analyze both first messages and first replies, because, well, men usually make the first move.
 “A defining feature of heterosexual online dating is that, in the vast majority of cases, it is men who establish the first contact—more than 80 percent of first messages are from men in our data set,” the study says.
 But “women reply very selectively to the messages they receive from men—their average reply rate is less than 20 percent—so women’s replies … can give us significant insight about who they are interested in.”